storebloom/orbem-studio/docs/global-options.md

 **Type:** Upload (Image or Video)

-Background image or video for the start/login screen.
+Background image or video for the start/login screen (desktop).

 **Specifications:**
 - Image: JPG or PNG, 1920×1080 recommended
 - Video: MP4 or WEBM

+### Mobile Sign In Screen Background Image

+**Type:** Upload (Image or Video)

+Separate background image or video used for the start/login screen on mobile devices.
+Allows you to provide a portrait-oriented or differently cropped version optimised for smaller screens.

+### Lose Message

+**Type:** Select (Explainer posts)

+The explainer popup shown when the player loses all their health.
+Select an existing `explore-explainer` post.
+If none is configured, a default "You lost.
+Try again" message is used.

 ### Walking Sound Effect